hbs-rcs/large_data_in_R/index.md

 ### Efficiently query taxi data with duckdb

-If you need even more speed and convenience you can try the `duckdb` package.
+If you need even more speed and convenience you can use the `duckdb` package.
 It allows you to query the same parquet datasets partitioned on disk as we did above.
 You can use either SQL statements via the `DBI` package or tidyverse style verbs using `dbplyr`.
 Let’s see how it works.